-Apart from the terpenes inherent in peppermint oil, numerous other therapeutic properties make it supportive of all kinds of gallbladder problems as well as the gastrointestinal tract.
-If you have ever experienced the instantaneous relief from peppermint tea for stomach and digestion-related concerns like gas and bloating, then you know what I mean.
+Apart from the terpenes inherent in peppermint oil, numerous other therapeutic properties make it supportive of all kinds of gallbladder problems and the gastrointestinal tract.
+You know what I mean if you have ever experienced instantaneous relief from peppermint tea for stomach and digestion-related concerns like gas and bloating.

 - Fungicidal and antimicrobial

-At the moment, there are only few effective antiviral medications available for the treatment of viral diseases.
-As such, various studies have looked at peppermint for its possible intracellular and extracellular properties against virus.
-Numerous reports have concluded that peppermint extract has potential antiviral activity against herpes simplex virus, influenza A, Newcastle disease, and human immunodeficiency virus (HIV).
+At the moment, there are only a few effective antiviral medications available for the treatment of viral diseases.
+Various studies have looked at peppermint for its potential intracellular and extracellular properties against viruses.
+Numerous reports have concluded that peppermint extract has possible antiviral activity against the herpes simplex virus, influenza A, Newcastle disease, and human immunodeficiency virus (HIV).

 Among its various forms available commercially, peppermint oil was the most commonly studied therapeutic agent in these studies.
 It was either ingested orally or applied topically since its lipophilic nature enables it to penetrate the skin.
 Aside from directly fighting these viruses, peppermint also helps boost the immune system, protecting the body from viruses.

-A separate study by Inouye et al. in 2001 said that a number of respiratory disease-causing bacteria like Haemophilus influenzae, Streptococcus pneumoniae, Streptococcus pyogenes and Staphylococcus aureus are susceptible to menthol and menthone, making it a good medication for asthma, coughs, colds, and other related conditions.
+A separate study by Inouye et al. in 2001 said that several respiratory disease-causing bacteria like Haemophilus influenzae, Streptococcus pneumoniae, Streptococcus pyogenes and Staphylococcus aureus are susceptible to menthol and menthone, making it a good medication for asthma, coughs, colds, and other related conditions.

 Peppermint oil has also shown good antibacterial activity against the following: